Flevy Management Insights Case Study

 Joseph Robinson | Organizational Health

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Organizational Health to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A mid-sized professional services firm faced challenges in maintaining Organizational Health due to rapid scaling, impacting employee engagement and communication.
 The successful implementation of leadership development and scalable technology solutions resulted in a 15% increase in employee performance and a 25% rise in client satisfaction, demonstrating the importance of strategic focus on culture and operational efficiency.